PetrJisa/Covid19_SQL/README.md

 #### Database indexes

 To decrease the time which is needed to execute the query that creates the final table, I recommend to create database indexes into the longest arrays which are used for joining the tables.
 Namely, I have created indexes in tables **t_covid19_basic_differences_data**, **t_weather** and **t_covid19_tests_data**.
 The indexes are also created by queries which can be found in the attached file **Auxiliary_objects.sql**.

+The influence of indexing on the duration of query execution was tested using 3

 ### The final table